Skip to content

 Web Dynpro introduced a component-based UI framework for web applications.

-• UI definitions are created in ABAP (Views, Context, Controllers)
+• Developers create UI definitions in ABAP (Views, Context, Controllers)

 • Still Server-Side Rendering: UI is built on the server, rendered as HTML in the browser